Skip to content

 Sound

-The overall sound score is calculated using the formula:
+The final sound score is calculated using this formula:

-Frequency Balance + Detail + Stage + Naturalness / 4 = overall sound score.
+Frequency balance + Detail retrieval + Soundstage + Natural timbre / 4 = Final Sound Score.

 .